Red card for mulching

 - Invasive species are encouraged: Mulching can also encourage the growth of invasive plant species that are adapted to more nutrient-rich or disturbed sites.
 These plants can spread quickly and displace native species, further reducing biodiversity.

-Conclusion: Over time, the meadow becomes increasingly species-poor and is often characterized by stinging nettles and densely overgrown grass.
-Most greenkeepers are aware of these facts because they are taught as part of their training.
-But there are challenges.
+Most greenkeepers in Germany are aware of these facts because they are taught as part of their training.
+Nevertheless, it is not only the experts from the Bavarian State Association for the Protection of Birds who, when inspecting the site, note that there are comparatively many sites that do not remove their mown material.
 Gunther Hardt also notes this.
 “Many golf clubs either lack the necessary machinery, sufficient staff or they don’t have the budget to dispose of the cuttings.”
+This often costs money in Germany, even if the cuttings are turned into biogas or compost.

 At first glance, leaving it lying around and doing nothing is the simplest and most cost-effective solution.
 After all, the clippings rot over time.
-The alternatives are initially more costly: if you are looking for a farmer to mow the meadows and use the cuttings for yourself, you have to coordinate with him and sometimes even pay him.
-If you collect the clippings yourself, you need the right machines and must either store the clippings on your own premises on a suitable, paved surface or drive them away.
+The alternatives are initially more complex: if you are looking for a farmer to mow the meadows and use the cuttings for yourself, you have to coordinate with him and sometimes even pay him.
+If you collect the clippings yourself, you need the right machines and then either have to store the clippings on your own premises on a suitable, paved surface or drive them away.
 And if you also want to mow properly, you should have a double-blade cutter bar or at least a rotary mower.

-Success: species-rich meadows
+The success: species-rich meadows

-Nevertheless, those who follow this motto for several years are rewarded.
+“If you want species-rich stands, you have to do without mulching,” Hardt explains firmly.
+After all, those who follow this motto for several years are rewarded.
 Instead of monotonous, greasy grass interspersed with stinging nettles, meadows with herbs and flowers develop.
-The diversity attracts insects and meadow breeders – it is full of life.
+The diversity attracts insects and meadow breeders.
+The meadow is alive.